TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 94/Psalms 94.11.md

 ---

-Jehovah knoweth the thoughts of man, That they are vanity.
+Yahweh knows the thoughts of man, that they are futile.